 An example can be made for seasonal stock, such as sweaters and knitwear.
 You can either place your order in the ember months, where you have to pay more or plan your resources and have your stock made in January for lower—assuming that the cost of storing your inventory till winter is still lesser than manufacturing in the peak period.

 All manufacturers have highs and lows in their demand.
-Talk to your supplier on best to manufacture your low-volume production and negotiate better prices.
+Talk to your supplier about the best way to manufacture your low-volume production and negotiate better prices.

 Premium Parts Low Volume CNC Manufacturing

-Please take advantage of our one-stop-shop service in China and switch to Premium Parts Manufacturing!
-At premium parts, we boast our excellent 3D printing, sheet metal, CNC machining, and rapid prototyping services that can help you to optimize your budget, develop prototypes and facilitate market entry.
+Please take advantage of our one-stop shop service in China and switch to Premium Parts Manufacturing!
+At premium parts, we boast our excellent 3D printing, sheet metal, CNC machining, and rapid prototyping services that can help you optimise your budget, develop prototypes and facilitate market entry.
 Stay ahead of the curve and contact us today for all your rapid and low-volume manufacturing services.